annalia01/riscv_multibackend/README.md

 ```

 You can chose the backend among ara, spike or gem5.
 For available kernels, check the contents of the kernel/ directory.
+If you have already built an application for Spike, you don’t need to rebuild it for Gem5, since they share the same RISC-V binary format.
 ## Run Applications

 To run an application, use: